awsdocs/amazon-ec2-user-guide/doc_source/service-role.md

 Amazon Data Lifecycle Manager uses the following default service roles:
 + **AWSDataLifecycleManagerDefaultRole**—default role for managing snapshots\.
 It trusts only the `dlm.amazonaws.com` service to assume the role and it allows Amazon Data Lifecycle Manager to perform the actions required by snapshot and cross\-account snapshot copy policies on your behalf\.
 This role uses the ` AWSDataLifecycleManagerServiceRole` AWS managed policy\.
+**Note**
+The ARN format of the role differs depending on whether it was created using the console or the AWS CLI\.
+If the role was created using the console, the ARN format is `arn:aws:iam::account_id:role/service-role/AWSDataLifecycleManagerDefaultRole`\.
+If the role was created using the AWS CLI, the ARN format is `arn:aws:iam::account_id:role/AWSDataLifecycleManagerDefaultRole`\.
 + **AWSDataLifecycleManagerDefaultRoleForAMIManagement**—default role for managing AMIs\.
 It trusts only the `dlm.amazonaws.com` service to assume the role and it allows Amazon Data Lifecycle Manager to perform the actions required by EBS\-backed AMI policies on your behalf\.
 This role uses the `AWSDataLifecycleManagerServiceRoleForAMIManagement` AWS managed policy\.

 If you are using the Amazon Data Lifecycle Manager console, Amazon Data Lifecycle Manager automatically creates the ** AWSDataLifecycleManagerDefaultRole** service role the first time you create a snapshot or cross\-account snapshot copy policy, and it automatically creates the ** AWSDataLifecycleManagerDefaultRoleForAMIManagement** service role the first time you create an EBS\-backed AMI policy\.